MaximeKjaer/dailyprogrammer-challenges/Challenge-171/Hard/README.md

     Read message of 109 Bytes
     Compressing  872  Bits into  545  Bits ( 37.5 % compression)
     Sending Message.
     Decompressing Message into 109 Bytes.
     Message Matches!

+I tried to compress it even more by providing a "shorthand" for common English words.
+So by taking the top 238 words and assigning shortcuts to them, I was able to get the following output.

+    Read message of 31 Bytes
+    Compressing  248  Bits into  123  Bits ( 50.4032258065 % compression)
+    Sending Message.
+    Decompressing Message into 31 Bytes.
+    Message Matches!

+    Read message of 53 Bytes
+    Compressing  424  Bits into  246  Bits ( 41.9811320755 % compression)
+    Sending Message.
+    Decompressing Message into 53 Bytes.
+    Message Matches!

+    Read message of 109 Bytes
+    Compressing  872  Bits into  463  Bits ( 46.9036697248 % compression)
+    Sending Message.
+    Decompressing Message into 109 Bytes.
+    Message Matches!